Web Application Firewalls

 - Exporting the WAF Rule into a file – in this case, Acunetix 360 creates a rule file

-- Creating a WAF rule via the REST API – in this case, Acunetix 360 can connect WAF applications via their Rest endpoints and authenticate them with tokens, and create a rule immediately without any import or export actions
+- Creating a WAF rule via the REST API – in this case, Acunetix 360 can connect WAF applications via their REST API endpoints and authenticate them with tokens, and create a rule immediately without any import or export actions

 Acunetix 360 currently supports the following web application firewall software:

 - Generating Amazon Web Services WAF Rules from Acunetix 360

 - Generating Cloudflare WAF Rules from Acunetix 360

 - Generating F5 Big-IP Application Security Manager WAF Rules from Acunetix 360

 - Generating FortiWeb WAF Rules from Acunetix 360